brunojdo/slack-gitlab-notifier/README.md

 ### Docker

-You can start the service using container.
+You can start the service using a docker container.
 Execute the command below:

 `docker run -d --restart=always -p 8008:8080 --name notifier-slgb brunodias20/slack-gitlab-notifier:{version}`

 ### NPM

-If you prefer, you also may clone this project, and into `app/` folder, execute:
+If you prefer, you may also clone this project and run `npm`.
+On the `./app` folder you can execute:

 `npm run build && npm run serve`

 ## Setup

-### Enable Gitlab Webhooks
+### Enable Webhooks

-You need to enable Webhooks in your gitlab.
-Go into your project **Settings -> Integrations** and put your service address.
-For example: `http://localhost:8008/webhook` and select which hooks you want use.
+In your Gitlab project select **Settings -> Integrations** and put your service address.
+For example, on: `http://localhost:8008/webhook` select which hooks you want use.
 For more informations [click here.](https://docs.gitlab.com/ce/user/project/integrations/webhooks.html)

 ### Create a SlackBot